usernamedt/gpdb/README.md

 ![Greenplum](logo-greenplum.png)

-Greenplum Database (GPDB) is an advanced, fully featured, open source data warehouse, based on PostgreSQL.
+Greenplum Database is an advanced, fully featured, open source data warehouse, based on PostgreSQL.
 It provides powerful and rapid analytics on petabyte scale data volumes.
 Uniquely geared toward big data analytics, Greenplum Database is powered by the world’s most advanced